Basil Joseph

-Basil Joseph (born 28 April 1989) is an Indian film actor and director who works in the Malayalam film industry.
+Basil Joseph is an Indian film actor and director who works in the Malayalam film industry.
 He started his film career as an assistant director of Vineeth Sreenivasan in the 2013 film Thira.
 He has directed three films till date, Kunjiramayanam (2015), Godha (2017) and Minnal Murali (2021).

 Basil made his acting debut in the 2013 film Up & Down: Mukalil Oralundu.
 Basil has played supporting roles in numerous Malayalam films and is well appreciated for his role in Joji (2021).
 He has since received praise for his lead roles in films such as Jan.
 E. Man (2021), Jaya Jaya Jaya Jaya Hey (2022), Palthu Janwar (2022), Falimy (2023), Nunakkuzhi (2024), Sookshmadarshini (2024), and Ponman (2025).

 Early life

 Basil Joseph was born at Sultan Bathery in the Wayanad district of Kerala.
 He is the son of Fr.
 Joseph Pallippatt, a Jacobite priest.
 He studied at St. Joseph's School, Sulthan Bathery, and at SKMJ Higher Secondary School in Kalpetta.
-He then did his B.Tech. degree at the College of Engineering, Trivandrum.
-He worked at Infosys for two years before starting his career in movies.
+He then did his B.Tech. degree from the College of Engineering, Trivandrum.
+He worked at Infosys in Technopark, Trivandrum for two years before starting his career in movies.

 Career

 Basil Joseph acted in the short film CET Life whilst attending College of Engineering, Trivandrum.
-He also scripted and directed the short films, Oru Thundu Padam and Priyamvadha Katharayano during his stint at Infosys as a Systems Engineer, Thiruvananthapuram.
+He also scripted and directed the short films, Oru Thundu Padam and Priyamvadha Katharayano during his stint at Infosys as a systems engineer in Thiruvananthapuram.

 Basil assisted Vineeth Sreenivasan in his third directional venture, Thira in 2013.
 He made his directorial debut in 2015 with Kunjiramayanam which featured brothers Vineeth Sreenivasan and Dhyan Sreenivasan.
 His second directorial venture was the sports comedy Godha starring Tovino Thomas.
 The film was a commercial success and went on to become the highest-grossing film of Tovino Thomas during that period.
 His third film Minnal Murali starring Tovino Thomas was released on Netflix in 2021 and had a simultaneous release in Malayalam, Tamil, Telugu, Kannada and Hindi.

-Basil made his acting debut in 2013 Malayalam film Up & Down: Mukalil Oralundu and has since played both leading and supporting roles.

 Personal life

 On 17 August 2017, he married Elizabeth, with whom he was in a relationship for over seven years.
-They have one daughter, named Hope Elizabeth Basil.
+They have one daughter.